MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 - For a Linux operating system, the shared file systems are typically placed on high-availability NFS storage or Azure NetApp Files instances to provide a high-availability NFS share.
 For more information, see [NFS over Azure Files](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-nfs-azure-files) or [Azure NetApp Files](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-netapp-files).

-- For a Windows operating system, see [Azure Files with SMB](/azure/virtual-machines/workloads/sap/high-availability-guide-windows-azure-files-smb) and [Azure NetApp Files with SMB](/azure/virtual-machines/workloads/sap/high-availability-guide-windows-netapp-files-smb).
+- For information about high availability on Windows, see [Azure Files with SMB](/azure/virtual-machines/workloads/sap/high-availability-guide-windows-azure-files-smb) and [Azure NetApp Files with SMB](/azure/virtual-machines/workloads/sap/high-availability-guide-windows-netapp-files-smb).

 Azure NetApp Files shares can host SAP HANA data and log files.
 Use this configuration for a HANA scale-out deployment model with standby nodes.
 Azure NetApp Files supports HANA scale-up or [HANA scale-out](/azure/virtual-machines/workloads/sap/sap-hana-scale-out-standby-netapp-files-suse) with standby nodes.